Random Number Generator

 4.7/5 (18 votes)

-The tool allows you to choose between whole integers or decimals.
-If you need a list of unique numbers (for example, for a lottery draw), make sure to select the "No Repeats" option.
-Once you click "Generate", the results appear instantly, providing a fair and unbiased selection for any purpose.
+To generate a list of unique numbers with no repeats (for example, for a raffle or random ordering), select the "No Repeats" option before clicking "Generate."
+Results appear instantly, providing a statistically fair and unbiased selection for any purpose requiring impartial randomness.

 Principles Behind Random Number Generation